Allders: Growth

 The building suffered considerable damage in World War II but never closed.
 Improvements during the 1950s included the takeover of a cinema auditorium as the gift department and the installation of Croydon's first escalators, built by J & E Hall, in 1954.
 By 1958, the Lawrence family was forced to sell as a result of death duties incurred after the death of Daniel Arthur Lawrence, managing director.
 The store was acquired by Jack & Bernard Lyons' United Drapery Stores (UDS), owners of Richard Shops, John Collier, Alexandre Tailors and several department stores.
-The son of D. A. Lawrence, S. John Lawrence, was kept on by UDS as Managing Director.
+The son of D. A. Lawrence, S. John Lawrence, was kept on by UDS as managing director.
 Allders continued to expand, reaching £1 million turnover in 1958 and £3 million by 1963.
 Fashion's importance declined, with household items taking a greater role.

 In the 1960s there was considerable change in Croydon, particularly the construction of the Whitgift Centre to the north of Allders, into which the store expanded, and the creation of the St George's Walk development.
 Transport and lifestyle changes led to greater competition with the West End and further improvements were required to modernise the store.
 The section fronting George Street was rebuilt and expanded, retaining a Victorian facade, alongside a new addition.
-Rebuilding works continued into Dingwall Avenue and by 1976 Allders had 1,700 staff and 500,000 square feet (46,000 m²) of floor space.
+Rebuilding works continued into Dingwall Avenue and by 1976 Allders had 1,700 staff and 500,000 square feet (46,000 m2) of floor space.
 It was a Croydon landmark and became the third-largest department store in the UK, after Harrods and Selfridges.
 It had the largest carpet department in Europe, amongst other claims.
 Croydon was by this time a major retail centre.

 Allders' immediate competitor, Kennards, was renamed Debenhams in 1973, along with many other Debenhams stores.
-To compete with the central buying and advertising of Debenhams and other larger groups, the department stores owned by UDS were all gradually renamed Allders.
+To compete with the central buying and advertising of Debenhams and other large groups, the department stores owned by UDS were brought together in a new subsidiary company, Allders Department Stores Limited, in 1978.
+The stores were gradually renamed Allders.
 This process began with Shinners of Sutton in 1979 and later Hinds of Eltham, Medhursts of Bromley, James Page of Camberley, Mackross of Cardiff, Willis Ludlow of Hull and Landport Drapery Bazaar (LDB) in Portsmouth.
-Only Arding & Hobbs at Clapham Junction in London and the furnishing store of Clover at Kirkstall in Leeds retained their original identities.
+Only Arding & Hobbs at Clapham Junction in London, John Farnon in Newcastle upon Tyne and the Clover furnishing stores in Leeds city centre and Kirkstall retained their original identities.
 A new geometric logo of ten orange 'A's arranged in a circle on brown and cream-coloured stationery, bags and carpets appeared across the group, together with the phrase "All that a great store should be".